 Earlier this year, the Young People’s Dept. at Cork City Libraries requested my aid in developing a unique branding campaign for their teen-related events, which would distinguish them from those of the younger service users.

-Once the sketches were complete, I realised that each character could also represent a different aspect of the Teen Library service.
-This would not be made explicit in the final imagery, but was a nice “hidden” wrinkle that would depict the diversity of facilities on offer to teen patrons.
+Once the sketches were complete, I realised that each character could also represent a different aspect of the Teen Library service (see below).
+This would not be made explicit in the final imagery, but was a nice “hidden” wrinkle that would reflect the diversity of facilities available to teenage patrons.

 With the main illustrative element approved and finalised, an explanatory tagline was added and different placements of the main title text were explored.
 The image was then applied to various promotional materials, including bookmarks, t-shirts, and a poster template that can be completed by hand for event promotion.
 The campaign was officially launched at Cork City Library on World Teen Day, as part of the Cork World Book Fest 2016.